abdulazizsamra/FSE-project-group-3/README.md

 ```
 For each testcase, there is a reference file that is compared with the output to check the validity of code.

-## 🛠️ Editing the project: workflow
+## 🛠️ Editing the project: workflow manager
+After editing any file, run the workflow manager
+The workflow manager will
+- Read checkout the full repository
+- Use the provided Dockerfile to build an image
+- Run the image
+- Run the builder
+- Run the tester -